jcambria/PersonalProjects/virtual-pet-jcambria-REDO_FOR_VP3 2/README.md

 These pets have scales that measure how they are doing in each category.
 Robotic pets do not get hungry or thirsty.

-However, They do need oil for maintenance and a boost when their batteries are running low.
+However, robotic pets do need oil for maintenance and a boost when their batteries are running low.
 The user is also given the ability to adopt a pet of their choice 'out' of the shelter and admit a pet of their choice 'in to' the shelter.

 Feel free to clone this project to your local machine and have fun!